Find out what distinguishes a creative genius from average people and how to train your ability to develop valuable ideas.

 Sometimes it may feel like you have to overcome internal resistance.
 Push it through it.
 Overcoming this resistance is an essential part of the creative process.

-The important thing is that you do not stop too early, the really creative ideas only begin to appear after about 80 ideas.
+The important thing is that you do not stop too early, the really creative ideas only begin to appear late in the process.

 Exercise 2: Incomplete Picture

-It can be an animal, a face, an object, a house, a scene from everyday life, or a section of a close-up image, whatever you want — your creativity knows no bounds.
+You could draw an animal, a symbol, a face, an object, a house, a scene from everyday life, or a section of a close-up image, whatever you want — let your creativity flow.

-Think of it as a puzzle and take your time thinking about it.
-The more extraordinary and unconventional your solution is, the better.
-Try also to come up with multiple different solutions for the same drawing.
+The more unusual and unconventional your solution is, the better.
+You could also try to work out several different solutions for the same drawing.

-If you wish, share your most creative solutions to both tasks in the comments below, as text or as a URL link to your image (uploaded to Instagram or Pinterest, for example) so that other readers can look at some excellent cases.
+You can share your most creative solutions in the comments to this article on Science of Minds with a link to your image (for example, uploaded to Instagram or Pinterest) so that other readers can see some great examples.

 By the way, here you can find a collection of the best TED talks on creativity.